-- 6.2 Good progress continues to be made on a number of schemes.
-Histon Road is nearing completion, whilst a Transport and Works Act Order is expected to be submitted later this year for phase 2 of the Cambridge South East Project. - 6.3 Following the March Executive Board paper on City Access, officers have supported the Combined Authority to submit an Expression of Interest for the government's Zero Emissions Bus Regional Area fund and will continue to work with CPCA officers on the Authority's Bus Improvement Plan, due for submission in late October.
+- 7.2 Good progress continues to be made on a number of schemes.
+Histon Road is nearing completion, whilst a Transport and Works Act Order is expected to be submitted later this year for phase 2 of the Cambridge South East Project, subject to Board decision. - 7.3 Following the March Executive Board paper on City Access, officers have supported the Combined Authority to submit an Expression of Interest for the government's Zero Emissions Bus Regional Area fund and will continue to work with CPCA officers on the Authority's Bus Improvement Plan, due for submission in late October.
 Preparations are underway for a consultation on active travel investment this summer, alongside the roll out of 'quick wins' including new e-cargo bikes, the launch of the 'playing out' scheme and further secure cycle parking.

 Progress has also been made with strategic studies considering the road network hierarchy, the development of an integrated parking strategy, options to encourage take-up of cleaner vehicles and limit access to the most polluting, and improving accessibility for all.
-The Joint Assembly and Executive Board will be asked to consider next steps for the project at their September meetings. - 6.4 Two schemes within the GCP programme are currently RAG rated as red for project progress.
+The Joint Assembly and Executive Board will be asked to consider next steps for the project at their September meetings.

+- 7.4 Two schemes within the GCP programme are currently RAG rated as red for project progress.
 The first is Cambourne to Cambridge due to the project being substantively paused following two interventions by the former Mayor of Cambridgeshire and Peterborough in 2018 and 2020.
-The project is now pending the outcome of the independent review.
+Following completion of an independent audit, the project is now recommended to proceed to the next stage of scheme development.
 The second project is Residents Parking.
 A 4-year funding commitment to the County Council to facilitate the introduction of residents parking schemes ended in March this year although not all the allocation was used due in part to a County moratorium on new schemes over the last year.
-The work agreed by the Executive Board to develop an integrated parking strategy with the county and city councils includes consideration of further residents parking schemes.
-A report to the Assembly and Board is planned for later this year.
-The

-- cross-city cycling programme has been completed with the exception of one floating bus stop, this will be completed this year. - One scheme within the GCP programme is RAG rated as red for expenditure.
+The work agreed by the Executive Board to develop an integrated parking strategy with the county and city councils includes consideration of further residents' parking schemes.
+A report to the Assembly and Board is planned for later this year. - 7.5 One scheme within the GCP programme is RAG rated as red for expenditure.
 This is the Chisholm Trail; the project is currently over-budget.
-A report on overall project overspend was submitted to GCP Executive Board on 10th December 2020 where an additional budget of £6.582m was agreed for Phase 1 of the Chisholm Trail. - 6.6 The full workstream report for Transport, including tables outlining delivery and spend information, is available in Appendix 1.
+A report on overall project overspend was submitted to GCP Executive Board on 10th December 2020 where an additional budget of £6.582m was agreed for Phase 1 of the Chisholm Trail. - 7.6 The full workstream report for Transport, including tables outlining delivery and spend information, is available in Appendix 1.